famanson/famanson.github.io/about.md

 I am one of the two founding members of [Team Spring Roll](https://famanson.github.io/spring-roll), a team of developers set on a mission to improve the life quality and connection among the Vietnamese community in the UK through the power of the Code.

-I will use this space to write short journals about the challenges that we encounter during our projects and all the fun we have solving them.
+I will use this space to write short entries about the challenges that we encounter during our projects and all the fun we have solving them.
 Thanks for reading!